camchambers/parallel-python/README.md

 # Parallel Python
 > A simple demonstration of writing parallel code in python using the *multiprocessing* library.
 This solution utilizes a pool object to distribute a workload across processes (data parallelism).

+# Usage
+Running the program without any parameters will utilize the number of processes available.
+A specific number of processes can be specified using the --cpus argument followed by a numeric value.

 ## Example
 ```
 $ python3 parallel.py --cpus 1